hapax/hapax.github.io/assets/unintentional.md

 It is a mood which frames aesthetic phenomena (as distinct from art) as the universe at play.
 I think this attitude is closely related to creativity more broadly, and scientific creativity in particular.
-It is also closely connected to Nature and natural beauty, but
+There is a close connection to natural beauty and the sublime, but for reasons of space I will softpedal this link.

 This attitudes contrasts with the way we usually treat objects --- as *symbols* (or more properly signs) pointing to absent referents.